wp-plugins/fancyboxify/readme.txt

 Tags: fancybox, lightbox, photo, gallery, jquery, javascript Requires at least: 2.6
 Tested up to: 3.1
-Stable tag: 1.0
+Stable tag: 1.1

 This simple plugin enables Fancybox on image links.
-It also groups all images within a single post by adding rel tags and can be disabled per post.
+It also groups all images within a single post by adding rel attributes and can be disabled per post.

 == Description ==
 [Fancybox](http://fancybox.net/) is a tool for displaying images, html content and multi-media in a Mac-style "lightbox" that floats overtop of web page.
 It was built using the jQuery library.

 This plugin inserts the necessary elements required to run Fancybox on your blog.
-It also groups images within posts using rel tags.
+It also groups images within posts using rel attributes.
 (Based on the code found on [this](http://wordpress.org/support/topic/automatic-adding-lightbox-rel-and-group-to-images-in-posts) forum thread)

 To disable Fancybox per post: Add a custom field called 'nofancybox' and set it's value to 'true'.